 • 35% prefer alternate delivery locations at checkout

-Needless to say, customers have high and specific expectations for their checkout experience.
+Customers have high and specific expectations for their checkout experience.
 They want clarity, choice, and value.
-As a merchant, you might be saying to yourself, “I want all those things too, but it’s not that easy!”
+As a merchant, you might say, “I want all those things too, but it’s not that easy!”
 Unless it is.
-Let’s consider the elements that make up the “Amazon-style” checkout experience:
+Let’s consider the elements that make up the Amazon checkout experience:

 Amazon’s Formula: